AdrianInfante/2wayAudio/README.md

 ## Features
 - Connects to an ONVIF camera and configures it for audio streaming.
 - Captures audio from the microphone.
-- Encodes audio data to G.711 format.
+- Encodes audio data to G.711 format.(Disabled)
 - Sends audio data over RTP to the camera.
 - Allows toggling audio output on the camera via HTTP requests.